Cedric Morris: East Anglian School of Painting and Drawing

 Morris and Lett-Haines opened the East Anglian School of Painting and Drawing at Dedham in April 1937.
 Within a year they had 60 students.
 Lucian Freud was one of his most noted students.
-Other students include Maggi Hambling and Joan Warburton.
+Other students include Maggi Hambling Waveney Frederick and Joan Warburton.

 In 1939 the building at Dedham was destroyed by fire (with several of Morris's paintings also destroyed) to the conspicuous delight of Alfred Munnings.
 By the end of the year the school was re-established at Benton End.
 Benton End was a rambling 'Suffolk Pink' farmhouse on the outskirts of Hadleigh, set in 3 or 4 acre of orchard.
 Dating from the 16th century, the house is reputed to have been designed by Sir Peter Cheyney and since 1950 it has been Grade II* listed.

 Morris was intolerant of cruelty to animals and at Benton End had a running feud with a local gamekeeper who shot cats and dogs – until the latter tripped over his shotgun and killed himself.

 His housekeeper was Millie Hayes (née Gomersall, 1916–2001).
 She studied at Benton End under Morris and his 1936 portrait of her was displayed at The Minories Art Gallery, Colchester.
 In 1941 she exhibited the painting Landscape from the Garden at the Ipswich Art Club.
 Another painting Hadleigh was sold at auction by Christie's in 1997.
 Morris painted her portrait a second time in 1964 and she was a beneficiary under his will.
 She died at Ipswich in 2001 and a small commemorative headstone is located at the back of Morris's in Hadleigh cemetery.

 Horticulture and other interests

 In addition to running the school, Morris indulged his passion for plants.
 He grew about 1,000 new Iris seedlings each year and opened Benton End to display his collection.
 He produced at least 90 named varieties, 45 of which were registered with the American Iris Society.
 Some were sold commercially and exhibited at the Chelsea Flower Show.
 Many of his named varieties carried the prefix "Benton", including 'Benton Menace' named after his cats, and 'Benton Rubeo', named for his pet macaw.
 He also used to walk the fields and hedgerows searching for softer colour variants of poppies.
 Morris's work as a horticulturalist resulted in a number of plants being named after him.

-Morris bred birds as a hobby and his knowledge and understanding of them may have contributed to his ability to paint them.
-In his Peregrine Falcons (1942), the birds are presented in a slightly formalised and simplified manner.
-His intention, he explained, was to "provoke a lively sympathy with the mood of the birds which ornithological exactitude may tend to destroy."
+Morris bred birds as a hobby and his expertise informed his paintings of them.
+Discussing his Peregrine Falcons (1942), he explained he was attempting to "provoke a lively sympathy with the mood of the birds which ornithological exactitude may tend to destroy."